cockerilltim/DS-User-Guide/user-guide/docs/account-help.md

 ## Password Reset

-To **reset your password**, go to [https://accounts.tacc.utexas.edu/forgot_password](https://accounts.tacc.utexas.edu/forgot_password), enter your username or email address that is associated with your user account, and you will receive an email with a password reset link.
+To **reset your password**, go to [https://accounts.tacc.utexas.edu/forgot_password](https://accounts.tacc.utexas.edu/forgot_password), and then enter your username or email address that is associated with your user account, and you will receive an email with a password reset link.

 ## Account Activation